 Drummond joined NPR as the education editor in August 2000.
 Three years later, he became the senior editor of All Things Considered.
 In 2004, Drummond returned to the national desk to edit coverage of poverty and welfare, education, religion, and crime and punishment.
 He moved into his current position in 2007.

 Prior to joining NPR, Drummond spent six years as an editor at Education Week.
 He has been a reporter with The Tampa Tribune and The St. Petersburg Times in Florida and at the Associated Press in Detroit.
-Drummond wrote for a variety of publications including The Detroit News, The Detroit Free Press, The New York Times, and Teacher magazine.
+Drummond has written for a variety of publications including The Detroit News, The Detroit Free Press, The New York Times, and Teacher magazine.

 In the early 1990's, Drummond left journalism temporarily for an even lower-paying and harder-working profession: a year as a middle and high school teacher.
-He holds a bachelor's degree in economics and master's degrees in journalism and education, from the University of Michigan
+He holds a bachelor's degree in economics and master's degrees in journalism and education, from the University of Michigan.